aelchim/WednesdayCoinLottery/README.md

 # WednesdayCoinLottery
 Lottery game for WednesdayCoin.
 In this game people will use WednesdayCoin to enter the lottery.
 That coin goes into the pot.
-The pot then continues to grow until it hits the designated jackpot amount (starts at 1 million).
+The pot then continues to grow until it hits the designated jackpot amount (starts at 100k).
 Once the pot size is greater than or equal to the jackpot, the lottery pays out.
-Once it pays out the pot resets to 0 and the jackpot gets upped by 1mil + pot size for next time.
+Once it pays out the pot resets to 0 and the jackpot gets upped by 100k for next time.

+# WednesdayCoinLottery Oraclize
+In this implementation we are using the oraclize function to come up with a secured random number.
+This is currently using the same approach for the winners but is too expensive as this requires the contract address to have ETH and having a call to the service for a random number per submission will be much too expensive.
+The best approach for this is to put all entries into a list then use the oraclize service to pick one randomly from that.
+Downside is that the winner will not be weighted based on amount contributed.
+Fix to that may be to have a static amount that is needed for entry - say 10k or 25k as the price for entry.

 ## Winners
 For-loops are expensive in solidity so we have 2 choices